alidcast/infra.aws/README.md

 Infra is built on Clojure's [edn](https://github.com/edn-format/edn) and Cognitecht's [aws-api](https://github.com/cognitect-labs/aws-api).

-Infra is inspired by [aero](https://github.com/juxt/aero), which we originally used but since AWS already provides templating functions we decided to use EDN directly and just have most template literals match the AWS templating spec.
+Infra is inspired by [aero](https://github.com/juxt/aero), which we originally used but since AWS already provides templating functions we decided to use EDN directly and have most custom reader literals match the AWS templating spec.

 ## Acknowledgments